omkhulbe/omkhulbe/README.md

 ---

 ### :man_technologist: About :
-- :telescope: I’m a student currently enrolled at Institute of Forensic Science, Mumbai.
+- :telescope: I’m a student currently enrolled at National College of Ireland.

 - :seedling: Exploring Backend Technologies and Python Librarires.